infinitered/ignite-bowser/readme.md

 ## Why this stack?

 If you've used Ignite Andross (the first Ignite stack), you know we formerly used Redux for state management, as does much of the community.
-However, we encountered some pain points with Redux so went in search of a different solution to meet our needs and landed on `mobx-state-tree`.
+However, we encountered some pain points with Redux so we went in search of a different solution to meet our needs and landed on `mobx-state-tree`.
 We find that it’s a great middle-ground between completely structured (like `redux`) and completely freestyle (like `mobx`).
 It brings more than just state-management to the table as well (such as dependency injection, serialization, and lifecycle events).

 ### Some Highlights of MST